 2 Adjust the LCD monitor to an easily viewable angle and hold the camera.

-3 Place the desired subject within the focus area.
+3 Overlay the AF area on the desired subject.

 If the (Camera shake warning) indicator flashes, carefully shoot the subject, holding the camera steady, or by using a tripod.